elastic/rally/docs/track.rst

 This is an administrative operation.
 Metrics are not reported by default.
 Reporting can be forced by setting ``include-in-reporting`` to ``true``.

+Meta-data
+"""""""""

+This operation returns no meta-data.

 delete-snapshot-repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 With the operation ``delete-snapshot-repository`` you can delete an existing snapshot repository.

-The ``delete-snapshot-repository`` operation supports the following parameter:
+Properties
+""""""""""

 * ``repository`` (mandatory): The name of the snapshot repository to delete.